CLASS LISTING

 Deb Mitchell

-Practicing the Skill of Transplanting Seedlings (Make-n-Take) SOLD OUT
+Transplanting Seedlings (Make-n-Take)

 This hands-on class will guide you through the process of transplanting seedlings.
 You'll learn the little tricks that make transplanting a success.
 You will get a mini flat, a selection of tomato and pepper seedlings (maybe a flower), and planting medium (seedling soil mix).
 You should be able to plant all your cells in the allotted time; but if not, you can take a small selection home with you along with the mini-flat with humidity dome.
 Once home, bottom heat will greatly assist the growing process along with strong, indirect light and gentle stimulation.
 This is a "Make-n-Take" class, and you'll go home with perfectly planted seedlings!